 - There is no local support for recalls or service campaigns so the owner becomes responsible for correcting any issues.

-- This will allow the importation of a greater range of both new and used models.
+- This will allow the importation of a greater range of models.

 - They will need to be right hand drive and come from a market that has similar vehicle standards to ours.